dnybodan/digital-systems/vhdl/ReadMe.md

-# Daniel Nybo

-**Uart Receiver and Testbench** - *Approx 13 Hours Spent*
+# Uart Receiver and Testbench**

-**Summary of Major Challenges**

-My major challenges were just getting used to vhdl and how the syntax works.
-It wasn't super difficult but there were a few hicups as I went through translating and then also creating the seven-segment controller.

-## Assignment Specific Responses
+VHDL implementation of UART Receiver and Custom testbench

 **Resources**: